 When SGG first visited Busia in Western Kenya in 2007, the intention was to focus on projects which improved small-scale farming in that locality.
 However, SGG also believes in a ‘participatory approach’, which requires paying attention to the expressed wishes of the community of beneficiaries.
 In 2007 the people of Busia were in the depths of the HIV crisis with Busia District Development Plan stating that there were 17,137 orphans & vulnerable children [OVCs] out of a total population of 330,495.
 No orphanages existed to take these children and the great majority of these OVCs were living at the home of a relative, an aunt or grandmother.
 As 66% of the population of Busia were already living in absolute poverty and the average household income Ksh1239/- [about £10], the addition of extra young mouths was a significant drain on household resource and a major obstacle to progress.
 Thus, SGG undertook to support orphans as best we could.

-In October/November 2019 all 9 current groups were visited to get a progress report.
+In April/May 2022 all 9 current groups were visited to get a progress report.
 All still felt the need to continue with the feeding programme and were feeling the benefit of income generation from previous table banking.
-To read report click here.
-Children's names have been changed to protect their privacy.
-All carers have given permission to publish their names and stories.
+Most of the income is spent on school fees and equipment for the children.
+To read 2022 report click here.

 Orphans at Namulekhwa Wedinye groups’s communal meal.

 to support 959 OVCs and their 216 caregiving households.
 That support was originally planned to be a nutritious meal once a week which would cost ₤1/month/child for the 5 year period of 2008-2012;

 to establish income-generation schemes so that help for the OVCs can continue after external funding has ceased.